marcopiraccini/usbinfo/README.md

 # usbinfo
-Used to load USB info from `idVendor` and `idProduct`.
+Used to load USB info from `idVendor` and `idProduct` for Device and Vendor.
-If `idProduct` is missing or the `idProduct` is unknown, only the vendor is shown.
+Other info (classes, protocols) will be added.
 Uses http://www.linux-usb.org/usb.ids to identify the IDs

 # Usage